Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 How to Make Your Own Sex Toy: Should You?

 I’m a big fan of pervertables for kink.
 That is, ordinary items that can be misappropriated for sexy purposes.
-Think wooden spoon spankings, clothes pegs on nipples, and so on.
-But when it comes to things to use on your genitals, how to make your own sex toy – and even whether or not this is a good idea – is not quite so straightforward.
+Think wooden spoon spankings, clothes pegs on nipples, makeup brushes for clitoral teasing or sensation play, and so on.
+But when it comes to things to use on your genitals, how to make your own sex toy – and even deciding whether or not this is a good idea – is not quite so straightforward.

 I understand the temptation of making your own sex toy.
 Toys can be expensive.
 If you live with family, have little privacy, or live in a place with strict laws, they can also be difficult to get hold of.
 That’s why I’m not going to tell you not to do it.
 Instead, I’m going to give you some quick safety facts and show you some ways you can go about making or improvising a sex toy while minimising your risk of harm.